Best Pot For Concón:

 Blue Caraway ceramic Dutch oven with lid used for cooking Dominican rice, beans, soups, stews, and family meals.

 Concón is the crispy, golden layer of rice that forms at the bottom of the pot when cooking Dominican rice.
-Some people call it scorched rice, Pegao (Puerto Rico), Cocolón (Ecuador), or Cucayo (Colombia), but in my house, we call it Concón.
+Some people call it scorched rice, pegao in Puerto Rico, cocolón in Ecuador, or cucayo in Colombia, but in my house, we simply call it concón.
 Most importantly, we never throw it away.
+Good concón is crispy, golden, and easy to lift from the pot.
+It should never taste burnt or be so stuck that you have to fight to get it out.

 Inside This Post

-Why The Right Pot Matters For Concón
+Why the Right Pot Matters

-When you make rice, the bottom layer needs time and heat to turn into concón.
-If the pot heats unevenly, some parts might burn while others stay soft.
-If the pot is too sticky, you might get concón, but it will be really hard to lift out in one piece.
-That is why I care about the pot I use to cook rice.
+If the pot heats unevenly, some parts of the rice may burn while others stay soft.
+If the surface is too sticky, you might get concón, but it can be difficult to lift out in one piece.
+That’s why the pot you use matters.

 Why I Like The Caraway Dutch Oven For Rice